Classical invariants of spiral knots: Introduction

 \begin{restatable*}{theorem}{Alex} The Alexander polynomial $\Delta_{S(p,q,\varepsilon)}(t)$ of the spiral knot $S(p,q,\varepsilon)$ is given by the formula

 where $\mathcal{C}_k(x,t)$ is defined recursively for $k\geq 2$ by

 with $\mathcal{C}_0 = 1$, $\mathcal{C}_1 = \frac{\mu(1)^2}{t}+x$, and $\mu(i) = $. \end{restatable*}

 We expect that the polynomials $\mathcal{C}_k$ are related to the multivariable Alexander polynomial of the two-component link consisting of the spiral knot $S(p,1,\varepsilon)$ and its braid axis which is the branch set of a $q$-fold branched cover producing the knot $S(p,q,\varepsilon)$.
 The above formula appears to be an explicit version of the general form of the Alexander polynomial of a periodic knot given by Murasugi in \cite{Murasugi}.
+(See \autoref{sec:future} for further discussion.)

 From this formula, we derive several additional properties of spiral knots, including a formula for the 3-genus of a spiral knot which agrees with the formula for torus knots.

 \begin{restatable*}{theorem}{genus} The genus of the spiral knot $S(p,q,\varepsilon)$ is